gatsbyjs/gatsby/docs/docs/gatsby-on-linux.md

 > Note that this is the current stable release of nvm.
 Full installation instructions and troubleshooting can be found at the [nvm GitHub page](https://github.com/nvm-sh/nvm)

 When `nvm` is installed, it does not default to a particular `node` version.
 You'll need to install the version you want and give `nvm` instructions to use it.
-This example uses the latest release of version `10`, but other version numbers can be used instead.
+This example uses the latest release of version `10`, but more recent version numbers can be used instead.

 ```shell
 nvm install 10